 Books, broadsides, and art by local artists and authors for sale.

-A live recording of our educational podcast The How The Why with Anelise Chen and Q.M.
+A live recording of our educational podcast The How, The Why with Neelanjana Banerjee, Anelise Chen and Q.M.
 Zhang.

-The How The Why is a half-hour podcast documenting the creative process and the creative purpose hosted by Jon-Barrett Ingels.
-This free weekly series is an educational resource provided to discuss the evolution of literary arts with industry innovators.
-Interviews are structured as friendly conversations and conducted via telephone.
-Occasionally, episodes will be recorded live at special events and highlight multiple guests.
-Also available on iTunes and Stitcher.
+The How, The Why is a half-hour podcast documenting the creative process and the creative purpose hosted by Jon-Barrett Ingels.
+This free weekly series is an educational resource provided to discuss the evolution of literary arts with industry innovators—authors, journalists, and publishers.

 I Love Dick, Chris Kraus’s auto-fiction about the obsessions of a writer named Chris Kraus, has influenced a generation of writers to experiment with blurring fact and fiction as a way to claim radical subjectivity.
 The book has now been adapted into an Amazon Prime series produced by Jill Soloway (Transparent).
 In a conversation about how genre-crossing writing makes visible issues of feminism, race, queerness, and culture, Kraus will talk with other writers who have experimented with hybrid forms: Tisa Bryant (Unexplained Presence), whose hybridized writings explore the presumed absence of Black bodies in film and literature; Anelise Chen (So Many Olympic Exertions), whose dissections of sports and personal history interrogate ideas about success; and Q.M.
 Zhang (Accomplice to Memory), whose hybrid memoir utilizes tools of fiction and non-fiction to uncover her father’s secret past.